Mohith-Nadella/Various_Algorithms_Implementation/README.md

 # Various Algorithm Implementations

 This repository contains a curated collection of fundamental algorithm implementations in C++, built with a focus on object-oriented design, modularity, and code clarity.
 These implementations are useful for academic learning, interview preparation, and competitive programming practice.
+## Avengers Battle Simulation

+A dynamic C++ simulation of battles between Avengers and villains with customizable suits and attributes like power, durability, heat and energy.
+Demonstrates use of polymorphism and STL containers.

+### Features
+- Customizable character attributes
+- Actions: attack, repair, upgrade, boost
+- Battle status tracking
+- Event logging
 ##  Algorithms Covered

 ###  Divide and Conquer